vxsx/bicycle/README.md

 > Every front-end developer needs to write his own bicycles.

+Or at least one should certainly try it.
 This is my take on "extremely opinionated framework", heavily inspired by bem-components, Tâmia, Evil Front and what not.